niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 > been applied to problems in data integration, networking, program
 > analysis, and more.[^datalog-wikipedia]

+Let create something similar than the example created with prolog.
+To create a relation in cozoscript the `:create` function is used, followed by the name of the relation and its spec.
+The fields before the arrow are the primary key, in this case, `name`.

 ```cozoscript
 :create user {
   name: String,